saket/Better-Link-Movement-Method/README.md

 ## License

-This library is licensed under GNU GPL v3, which can be [read here](https://github.com/Saketme/Better-Link-Movement-Method/blob/master/LICENSE.md).
-It's longer than the Bible so you'd probably never read it.
+This library is licensed under Apache 2.0 which can be [read here](https://github.com/Saketme/Better-Link-Movement-Method/blob/master/LICENSE.md)